Drumming Up Dissent, And Making It Useful

 Study after study shows that dissent makes groups smarter.

-You have to actually be open to it.
+You have to actually be open to hearing it.

-Dissent is easiest to swallow when it’s invited.
+Dissent is easiest to handle productively when it’s invited.